2018 Advisory Board

-Smithers Rapra would like to introduce the 2017 advisory board for Extractables and Leachables USA 2017.
+Smithers Rapra would like to introduce the 2018 advisory board for Extractables and Leachables US.

 Dr. Dennis Jenke is a Baxter Distinguished Scientist in the Technology Resources Division of the Baxter Healthcare Corporation.
 In this role, he works with a team of analytical chemistry professionals whose primary responsibility includes the development, validation and application of diverse analytical strategies and methods for the discovery, identification and quantification of trace constituents in pharmaceutically relevant solutions and samples.